Member of cultlike Zizian group faces new murder charge in border patrol agent’s death

 Youngblut initially was charged with using a deadly weapon against law enforcement and discharging a firearm during an assault with a deadly weapon.

-Prosecutors have not yet confirmed that they will seek the death penalty based on the new charges made public Thursday, but Youngblut’s attorneys recently said they had been given a July 28 deadline to offer preliminary evidence about why she should be spared such a punishment.
+Prosecutors have not yet confirmed that they will seek the death penalty based on the new charges, but Youngblut’s attorneys recently said they had been given a July 28 deadline to offer preliminary evidence about why she should be spared such a punishment.
 They asked a judge last month to delay that deadline until January, but the judge declined.

 At the time of the shooting, authorities had been watching Youngblut and her companion, Felix Bauckholt, for several days after a Vermont hotel employee reported seeing them carrying guns and wearing black tactical gear.
 She’s accused of opening fire on border agents who pulled the car over on Interstate 91.
 An agent fired back, killing Bauckholt and wounding Youngblut.